 Tired of opening up the dishwasher to find gritty particles on the insides of your bowls and glasses?
 If you have an older model, you may be thinking that it's time for a replacement, but don't run out and buy a new dishwasher just yet.
 It may just need a good cleaning.

-I know that taking apart and cleaning the inside of your dishwasher seems a little scary,--What if you break the pieces--but rest assured, it isn't as intimidating as it seems and you probably have everything you need already under your kitchen sink.
+I know that taking apart and cleaning the inside of your dishwasher seems a little scary.
+What if you break the pieces?!
+But rest assured, it isn't as intimidating as it sounds, and you probably have everything you need already under your kitchen sink.

 Step 1: Take Apart Your Dishwasher

-Fill your sink with hot water, 2 cups of distilled white vinegar, and a squirt of dish soap.
+Fill your sink with hot water, two cups of distilled white vinegar, and a squirt of dish soap.

 Remove the lower rack from your dishwasher and set it aside.
 Unscrew the tab holding the top sprayer in place and remove the sprayer from underneath the top rack.
 Pull the bottom sprayer out and separate the parts that make up the bottom sprayer.
 Set the sprayers in the sink.

 Step 2: Scrub and Rinse Out Sprayer Pieces

 Soak the sprayer pieces in the vinegar water for 10 minutes to an hour (depending on how hard the mineral deposits have become).
 Using an old toothbrush, kitchen brush or steel wool, scrub food debris and hard water deposits off sprayer pieces.

 If your model has a mesh-capped strainer, run water through the mesh top and lightly tap it against the sink to remove debris from the inside.

 Don't spend hours on this step.
 Your goal is a dishwasher that gets your dishes clean, not perfection!